 Combining online and traditional classroom work, the "unpacking the bookstore" course requires students to use digital technology to research five of the world’s most famous bookstores from both material culture and literary perspectives.

 President L. Jay Lemons says the residential liberal arts experience is the gold standard for higher education.

 Take an in-depth look at innovative ways to teach history and English.

 The who, what and where for all things Susquehanna.

 Stories from around campus and around town.

-Get staff contact information and read policies for Currents.
+Get staff contact information and see how to share your news.

 Have a story idea for Susquehanna Currents?
 Let us know!